mstopa/pl_itn/README.md

 gRPC service methods are described in `grpc_service/pl_itn_api/api.proto` file.
 Docker container is suggested approach for running the service.
 For build command refer to [Docker](#docker) section.
 Service within container serves on port 10010.

-Example of building the image and starting the service.
+Example of starting the service.
 ```bash
 docker run -p 10010:10010 pl-itn-grpc-service
 ```